NIR Spectroscopy: How Near-Infrared Light Becomes a Usable Measurement

 Understanding NIR Calibration: The Foundation of Accurate Results

 The instrument itself is only half the equation.
 The calibration model translates spectral data into accurate chemistry values.
 A model built on a narrow sample set will underperform when raw material shifts — a common situation with seasonal grain supplies and reformulated feeds.
-Your calibration is only as good as the range of samples that went into building it.

-Good calibration practice means collecting reference samples across the full range of variability expected.
-That includes different origins, harvest years, and processing conditions.
 Most instrument vendors provide global or regional calibrations as a starting point.
 But if your operation has unusual raw materials or tight specification windows, building a local calibration — or at minimum validating the global one against reference data — is worth the investment.

 Calibration also requires maintenance.
 As ingredient supplies change, the model may drift.
 Running periodic check samples against a reference method is standard practice.
 Most operations do this monthly.
 Some conduct it weekly during harvest season when incoming grain variability is at its peak.
-When calibrations drift or produce unexpected outliers, a structured diagnostic process helps identify whether the issue is in the model, the sample presentation, or the reference data itself.

 Common Misunderstandings About NIR Accuracy